Why You'll Love This!

 Step#4: Add the Eggs

-OK. let’s talk about the eggs.
+OK. let's talk about the eggs.
 I find the perfect ratio is 1 whole egg, plus 1 egg yolk.
 I think this gives the cookie the best chewy texture without being too cake-like!
-Which is what I found to be the case when using 2 whole eggs.
+This is what I found to be the case when using 2 whole eggs.
+Too cakey!
+Not enough chew.

 Step#5: Fold in the Chocolate Chips